Casp-ian/TaggedFiles/README.md

 ## working

 ### the script itself
-Written in rust, not because its the best choice, but because i wanted to learn rust.
+Written in rust, not because its the best choice, but because i wanted to learn rust. (and ruby was a little too slow)

 ### the extra part
 Because we cant change the current shells directory from the script we need to be a little creative.